Executive Committee

 John W. Hill

-John is Founder and Chief Executive Officer of J Hill Group, a professional services practice that helps clients improve their management operations.
-Prior to starting his consulting practice, from 2004 to 2012, John served as CEO of Federal City Council, a non-profit, non-partisan organization dedicated to improving the Nation’s Capital.
-He serves as a Trustee of Chesapeake Lodging Trust, a publicly traded REIT.
-Previously, John served as a member of the audit committees of various public companies, including Highland Hospitality Inc., and various private entities, including Prestwick Pharmaceuticals, Inc. He also serves as President on the DC Public Library Board of Trustees, as Treasurer on the Shakespeare Theatre Company Board of Trustees, and as Chair of the Board of Directors of the National Minority AIDS Council.
-John received a BS in Accounting from the University of Maryland, passed the CPA exam and became a Certified Public Accountant in 1977.
+John W. Hill is Founder and Chief Executive Officer of J Hill Group, a professional services practice that helps clients improve their management operations.
+Prior to starting his consulting practice, from 2004 to 2012, John served as CEO of the Federal City Council, a non-profit, non-partisan organization dedicated to improving the Nation’s Capital.
+In November 2013, John was named Chief Financial Officer of the City of Detroit, Michigan on a non-employment personal services contract.
+He was CFO of the City of Detroit until late 2018, when Detroit recovered from bankruptcy oversight.
+Mr. Hill has previously held several executive and financial leadership positions, including as Chief Executive Officer of In2Books, Inc. and as a Partner at Andersen, LLP.
+John served as a trustee and Chair of the compensation committee and as a member of the audit and nominating & corporate governance committees of Chesapeake Lodging Trust, a publicly traded REIT.
+He previously served as a member of the audit committees for various public companies, including Highland Hospitality Inc., and private entities, including Prestwick Pharmaceuticals, Inc. Mr. Hill served as President and Treasurer of the DC Public Library Board of Trustees and served on board of trustees for The Shakespeare Theatre Company, and as Chair of the board of directors of the National Minority AIDS Council.
+Mr. Hill received a degree in Accounting from the University of Maryland, passed the CPA exam, and became a Certified Public Accountant in 1977.

 Janel Merritt